-Use a portable indoor propane Heater (Mr Heater Buddy)
+Use a portable indoor propane Heater

-DC Powered Electric Blanket
+Get a 12 Volt DC Powered Electric Blanket

-This small electric blanket is perhaps my favorite boondocking accessory.
-It can be connected to a DC power receptacle and provides enough temporary heat to warm you up.
+A small electric blanket is probably my favorite boondocking accessory.
+It can be connected to a 12 volt DC power receptacle and provides enough temporary heat to warm me up.
 I simply put in my bed and fire it up 10 minutes before climbing under the covers.
 Toasty!
-If I get cold in the night, I hit the button to warm it up for another 45 minutes then it automatically shuts off to conserve power.
-It only draws about 4 amps while running.
+Getting into a warm bed when the rest of the RV is cold makes all the difference.

 12-Volt Polar Fleece Heated Travel Blanket